- September 28, 2018

 In 2019, we want it to be the best year ever and for all to be happy, safe and content.
 Did you know that it is important to sign in and out at the front door?
 While most people do sign in and out, there are some that do not.
 This book we use as part of our fire safety plan to see who is in the building, therefore it is important to sign in and out.
 Thank you.

 The reports from the Leadership Team:

-Environmental Service Supervisor Cindy in charge of Laundry and Housekeeping– Cindy would like to remind all to practice good hand hygiene, get a flu shot if you can, and not to visit if you are not feeling well.
-If you are bringing in warmer new clothing, please remember to get it labelled.
-If you are missing items please report it to charge nurse ASAP.
-We invite you to also look in the laundry room.
+Environmental Service Supervisor Cindy-She would like to remind all to continue to practice good hand hygiene, get a flu shot if you can, and not to visit if you are not feeling well.
+If you are bringing in warmer new clothings, please remember to get them labelled.
+If you are missing items, please report it to the charge nurse ASAP.
+We would also like to invite you to look at the lost and found area in the laundry room.

 Food Service and Nutrition Manager Christine –reports that the fall winter menus are in full swing now.
 Feedback is always welcome.